Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 Is Wood Filler Durable?

 It is, yes.
 It dries quickly and can be worked shortly after.
-We’ve mentioned Minwax High-Performance Wood Filler in past articles, and it dries in about 10 – 15 minutes.
-Thereafter it can be sanded after 30 minutes, and your project can continue, whether it’s a new one or a repair job.
+It can be sanded after 30 minutes, and your project can continue, whether it’s a new one or a repair job.

-It’s important to understand where wood fillers are used, though, too.
+It’s important to understand where wood fillers are used, too.
 Yes, they dry quickly and hard, can be sanded, and thereafter stained or painted.
-But, they belong on interior projects.
+But, they belong to interior projects.
 Wood fillers are vulnerable to changes in the environment – expansion and contraction due to temperature and moisture variations.

 The inside of your house is a pretty static environment, with no wild fluctuations in temperature or humidity.
 Wood fillers are the right choice for interior projects.